Before we put forward the business case for motivation, let's see it through the human experience.

 Think of a time when you have had low motivation, what does that feel like?
 Time seems to drag, tasks and interactions are effortful and, when a problem comes up, we see it as a blocker.
 How productive are you when you feel like this?
 How resilient?
 How does work feel?

 Just thinking about low motivation is likely to have impacted how you feel right now!

-Now, think about a time when you are highly motivated at work.
-How does that feel?
-Time skips past - you are in a place of flow bringing your full self to work, solving problems, overcoming difficulties and interacting with others with a 'can do' attitude.
-At this time, how productive are you?
-How much are you enjoying the human experience of work?
+Now, think about a time when you were highly motivated at work.
+How did that feel?
+Time skipped past - you were in a place of flow bringing your full self to work, solving problems, overcoming difficulties and interacting with others with a 'can do' attitude.
+At that time, how productive were you?
+How much were you enjoying the human experience of work?

 Why is motivation so important?